sjbennett123/polarlarp/content/past_writeups/202210/strange_alchemy/_index.md

  - Anything to represent an Alchemy Lab, bottles, potions, liquids, vials, herbs, flipped over tables for cover to throw from
 Treasure:
   - Gems, Evaluate Items, Coins, Potions of Purify Blood, Components
+magic_items:
+  -
+    name:  Ring of Poison Shield
+    description:  Battered with acid it seems to clear things up.
+    duration: 1 Year
+    effects:
+      - Poison Shield 2/day
+scenes:
+  -
+    oog: Mod Shack setup like a Alchemy Lab
+    ig: Alchemy Lab of Stonewood
+    flee_point: (OOG) Door of mod shack (IG) Back to the streets of Stonewood
 ---